-Main Street Guymon Mission Statement: Promoting the history, culture, and commerce of the downtown district.
+Main Street Guymon Mission Statement: Promoting the history, culture, and commerce of downtown Guymon and the surrounding areas.

 About the Main Street Movement:

 Over the past 30 years, the Main Street movement has transformed the way communities think about the revitalization and management of their downtowns and neighborhood commercial districts.
 Cities and towns across the nation have come to see that a prosperous, sustainable community is only as healthy as its core.

 The Main Street Four-Point Approach® is a unique preservation-based economic development tool that enables communities to revitalize downtown and neighborhood business districts by leveraging local assets – from historic, cultural, and architectural resources to local enterprises and community pride.
 It is a comprehensive strategy that addresses the variety of issues and problems that challenge traditional commercial districts.

 As a unique economic development tool, the Main Street Four-Point Approach® is the foundation for local initiatives to revitalize their districts by leveraging local assets—from cultural or architectural heritage to local enterprises and community pride.

 The four points of the Main Street approach work together to build a sustainable and complete community revitalization effort.
 They are Organization, Promotion, Design, and Economic Reconstruction.